The DUP’s actual problem is everybody’s actual problem?

 I started with David McKee’s Two Monsters in which the eponymous characters destroy their island in a scrap over whether the sun was setting or rising, who end the story by chuckling together.

-Certainly none of the DUP’s successors are chuckling now, and some of the reasons they’re not (and nor, by the way is anyone else) is a fruit of their too clever renegotiation of the Belfast Agreement.
+Certainly none of the DUP’s successors are chuckling now, and some of the reasons they’re not (and nor, by the way is anyone else) is the fruit of their oh too clever renegotiation of the Belfast Agreement.

 Rather than making the inclusive Executive more accountable to voters, the St Andrews’ Agreement invested ultimate power in The Executive Office that they supposed would be held by just two parties.